 Meet Anne Angelone

-Anne is a functional medicine practitioner with 20 years experience, and part of The Paleo Mom Consulting team.
+Anne is a functional medicine practitioner with 20 years experience.
 She's in a unique position to help people with autoimmune healing, because she has walked this path herself.
 She has ankylosing spondylitis, which she manages through the paleo diet and lifestyle.
 She also has personal experience with SIBO.

 Today, she's answering some questions about SIBO and donating a copy of her 4-week AIP and FODMAP-Free meal plan to giveaway!